 (a) All international students seeking admission as first-year students must apply to Victoria International, Victoria University of Wellington.
-Students already studying in New Zealand at Year 13 level can be accepted conditional upon a satisfactory result in the New Zealand University Entrance, Bursaries and Scholarships examination or the National Certificate of Educational Achievement Level 3 as set out in 4.7.1(a) and (b) above.
+Students already studying in New Zealand at Year 13 level can be accepted conditional upon a satisfactory result in the NZUEBS examination or the NCEA Level 3 as set out in section 4.7.1(a) and (b) above.